francisfsjiang/TaskSys/README.md

 - More test cases.

-- Check simulator's thread's return value.
+- Check simulator's thread's return value for test.